Chirag-ahir/JAVA-All-Basic/README.md

 What is the default value stored in Local variable?<br>
 Neither the local variable nor any primitives and Objet have any default value stored in them.

+Define Copy constructor in Java ? <br>
+A Copy Constructor in Java is a constructor that initializes an object through another object of the same class.

+What is Marker Interface ?<br>
+An empty interface in Java is referred as a Marker interface.
+Serializable and Cloneable are some popular ex. of Marker Interface.